softcraftsman/sas/README.md

 Fork the code into your github repository.
 You can name the repo whatever you like.

 ## Create a Static Web App
 Create a Static Web App in the Azure Portal.
 Name it anything you like.
-Choose whichever plan you like at this time, though you'll probably need the Standard plan when you wish to apply your own domain name.
+Choose the Standard plan, which is required to enable custom authentication.

+> ***Important***
-> ***Important***, when choosing the GitHub repo, choose your repo instead of the source one.
+> When choosing the GitHub repo, choose your repo instead of the source one.

-TODO: Provide Build details guidance
+Choose the following Build Details:

+- Build Presets: React
+- App location: `/src/sas.front`
+- Api location: `/src/sas.api`
+- Output location: leave to default (`build`)

 Copy the Static Web App URL for use later.